kubernetes/k8s.io/dns/README.md

 ## TODO

   * Get owner names and comments on all records
-  * Rationalize and document all deltas between zones
   * Push an official image to GCR
     * When to rebuild?
-  * Document how to update from github
-    * YAML via URL (raw.github.com)?
-Need support in octodns.
-    * wget from raw.github before sync
-    * git fetch
   * Create a canary zone
   * Script updates
     * dry run to canary, abort on error